viksit/HyperBEAM/docs/site/docs/getting-started/index.md

 Setting up HyperBEAM involves several steps:

 1. **Check System Requirements** - Ensure your hardware and operating system meet the minimum requirements
-2. **Install Dependencies** - Set up the necessary system packages and programming languages
+2. **Install Dependencies** - Set up the necessary system packages and dependencies
-3. **Install HyperBEAM** - Clone and compile the HyperBEAM source code
+3. **Setup HyperBEAM** - Clone, Compile, Configure, and Run the HyperBEAM
-4. **Set Up the Compute Unit** - Install and configure the Compute Unit for WASM execution
+4. **SetUp the Compute Unit** - Clone, Compile, Configure, and Run the Local Compute Unit
-5. **Configuration** - Configure both components to work together

 ## Before You Begin